holepunchto/pear-docs/building-blocks/autobase.md

 Generate a Readable stream of input blocks, from earliest to latest.

 Unlike `createCausalStream`, the ordering of `createReadStream` is not deterministic.
-The read stream only gives you the guarantee that every node it yields will **not** be causally-dependent on any node yielded later.
+The read stream only gives the guarantee that every node it yields will **not** be causally-dependent on any node yielded later.

 Read streams have a public property `checkpoint`, which can be used to create new read streams that resume from the checkpoint's position: